Richard FOZARD Artist

 His Tutorial Reports, Testimonials Letters were a treat.

+When in the course of life He saw an episode that transgressed what he perceived to be the boundaries of Morality, the perpetrator could 'expect' a written comment of disapproval in His highly decorative script & high tone of Universal Relationships.
 If the matter of concern sprang from a person in authority, His contempt was non violently expressed but where observed withering,& where People Gain!
 His Respect His Loyalty was Cast it Indestructibly.

 His chosen Career' was Art.
 He began work at 14 in the Litho art studio of Gilchrist Bros., process engravers who paid for him to take evening studies in design and life drawing.
+When, owing to the War the firm's work changed and he took work on the land at Harewood House and was enabled to return to his childhood love,

 the Yorkshire Dales, 'Fresh Air and Natures pace of the seasons,drawing and Painting'.